L-X-T/ng-days-perf-2024/README.md

-# Angular Architects - Performance Workshop
+# Ng Days 2024 - Performance Workshop

-This project uses Nx 17 & NG 17.
-It was generated with [Nrwl Nx](https://nx.dev/getting-started/angular-standalone-tutorial) version 16.5.2 and [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4, by [Alex T.](https://alex.thalhammer.name) and is based upon work by the [Angular Architects](https://www.angulararchitects.io).
+This project uses Nx 18 & NG 17.
+It was created by [Alex T.](https://alex.thalhammer.name) and is based upon work by the [Angular Architects](https://www.angulararchitects.io).

 ## Slides